Estimating Ground Reaction Forces from Inertial Sensors: Introduction

-To evaluate the efficacy of different machine learning methods under a variety of scenarios and input sensors, we use an existing set of deidentified data collected by domain experts working with Pac-12 conference collegiate distance runners.
-Details on the data collection and preprocessing are described in \cref{sec:dataset}, while the different prediction tasks and metrics are defined in \cref{sec:tasks}.
+To evaluate the efficacy of different machine learning methods under a variety of scenarios and input sensors, we use an existing set of deidentified data collected by domain experts working with collegiate distance runners in the NCAA Pac-12 conference.
+Details on the data collection and preprocessing are described in \cref{sec:dataset}, while the different estimation tasks and metrics are defined in \cref{sec:tasks}.

-Our work provides the following contributions. \begin{enumerate} \item We propose SER, a novel approach to predict GRF from IMU measurements (\cref{sec:ser}), as an alternative to KNN (\cref{sec:knn}) and LSTM neural networks (\cref{sec:RNN}). \item Through our experimental results (\cref{sec:results}), we show that simple machine learning methods such as SER and KNN can be similarly accurate or more accurate than LSTM neural networks, requiring fewer computing resources and energy, while allowing much faster training times and hyperparameter optimization. \item We show that angular velocity measurements (collected by IMU sensors) improve GRF prediction accuracy when combined with acceleration measurements. \item We illustrate how GRF from an individual athlete can significantly improve prediction accuracy, especially when KNN is used.
-When only personal training data is used, SER provides very accurate results, while LSTM neural networks are most accurate when using training data from other athletes (the setting considered by related work). \end{enumerate}
+Our work provides the following contributions. \begin{enumerate} \item We propose \textsc{ser}, a novel approach to estimate GRFs from IMU measurements (\cref{sec:ser}), as an alternative to \textsc{knn} (\cref{sec:knn}) and \textsc{lstm} neural networks (\cref{sec:RNN}). \item Through our experimental results (\cref{sec:results}), we show that simple machine learning methods such as \textsc{ser} and \textsc{knn} can be similarly accurate or more accurate than \textsc{lstm} neural networks, requiring fewer computing resources and energy, while allowing much faster training times and hyperparameter optimization. \item By carrying out the evaluation of all machine learning methods in all scenarios using only acceleration, only angular velocity, or both, we allow a direct comparison on the same dataset and show that angular velocity measurements (collected by IMU sensors) reduce GRFs estimation error when combined with acceleration measurements. \item We show that GRF estimation error is reduced when using sensors at both sacrum and shanks, especially with \textsc{lstm}. \item We illustrate how personal training data significantly reduces GRF estimation error of \textsc{knn} and \textsc{ser} for all combinations of input sensors. \end{enumerate}

-Notably, we achieve with this dataset better accuracy than state-of-the-art methods presented in the literature.
-The error in the predicted GRF waveform is sufficiently low to obtain accurate estimates of discrete biomechanical variables (e.g., contact time, net vertical impulse, active peak, loading rate).
+Notably, when personal training data are available, SER and kNN achieve rRMSE lower than 5\% for vertical GRF; as a reference, 6\% rRMSE is considered to be acceptable for the study of whole body dynamics in \cite{ren2008whole}.